 We’ve do love a good storage solution, and this free crochet basket pattern is the perfect way to tidy up all those loose bits and bobs in your home.
-This free crochet basket pattern come with instructions for making two sizes (large and small) and is a quick and easy make to help you keep everything neat and tidy.
+We’ll show you how to crochet a basket with instructions for making two sizes (large and small) – it’s a quick and easy make to help you keep everything neat and tidy.
 They’re small enough for popping on your sewing table or desk but big enough to hold fabric in, and the large crochet basket is just the right size for keeping your current crochet project in!

 If you’re looking for more eco-friendly yarns to use for this free crochet basket pattern, you could try the Hoooked Spesso Eco Barbante Chunky Recyled Cotton, or mix it up with Wool and the Gang Mixtape yarn

-1kg of cord will be enough to make 1 large and 1 small storage tub.
+1kg of cord will be enough to make 1 large and 1 small crochet basket.

 Tension is not important for this project, but you may need to adjust your hook size depending on the type of cord you are using.